PET HEALTH

 Four minutes

-While it may be second nature to treat your allergies with medication, is Benadryl safe for dogs?
-The short answer is yes, you may be able to give your dog Benadryl.
+The short answer is yes, you can give your dog Benadryl.
 But it’s a little more complicated than just giving them the same form and dosage you take.

-Benadryl is the brand name for diphenhydramine, an antihistamine that crosses the blood-brain barrier and blocks certain receptors in the body from registering histamines that are present.3 It can be used to relieve symptoms associated with various types of allergies as well as travel anxiety and motion sickness.
+Benadryl is the brand name for diphenhydramine, an antihistamine that crosses the blood-brain barrier and blocks certain receptors in the body from registering histamines that are present.1 It can be used to relieve symptoms associated with various types of allergies, as well as travel anxiety and motion sickness.

-Read on to learn more about what it can treat in dogs, when you shouldn’t give them the medicine, and how much Benadryl for a dog is safe.
+Read on to learn more about what it can treat in dogs, when you shouldn’t give them the medicine, and how much Benadryl is safe for a dog.

 Can You Give Your Dog Benadryl?

-If you’ve consulted your veterinarian first, Benadryl can usually be given to your dog at home.4 There are some instances when your dog shouldn’t have Benadryl as it could make them more anxious, interfere with other medications, or complicate certain health conditions, so it is important that your vet weighs in before giving your pup a dose.
-Make sure you have the correct form and dosage (more on that later).
+If you’ve consulted your veterinarian first, Benadryl can usually be given to your dog at home.2 There are some instances when your dog shouldn’t have Benadryl, as it could make them more anxious, interfere with other medications, or complicate certain health conditions.
+So it’s important your vet weighs in before you give your pup a dose.
+Also, make sure you have the correct form and dosage (more on that later).

-Benadryl is typically safe for most dogs when given the proper dosage, although it’s not yet approved by the Federal Drug Administration (FDA) for veterinary use.3 While considered safe for most dogs, it may be best to avoid giving your dog Benadryl if they have any of these conditions3,4:
+Benadryl is typically safe for most dogs with the proper dosage — although, it’s not currently approved by the Federal Drug Administration (FDA) for veterinary use.1 While considered safe for most dogs, it may be best to avoid giving your dog Benadryl if they have any of these conditions:1,2

 • Cardiovascular or lung diseases

-• Glaucoma: This is an eye disease that causes the natural pressure in the eye to increase.5
+• Glaucoma (an eye disease that causes the natural pressure in the eye to increase)

 • Pregnancy

-• Hypothyroidism: This condition when the thyroid is underactive and slows the dog’s metabolism.6
+• Hypothyroidism (a condition when the thyroid is underactive and slows a dog’s metabolism)3

 • Seizure disorders

-Talk to your vet before giving your dog Benadryl to make sure none of these conditions apply, and make sure they won’t interfere with any medications your dog is on.
-Just like with any new food or medication, watch your dog closely after you give them Benadryl to look for signs of adverse reactions.
+Talk to your vet before giving your dog Benadryl to ensure none of these conditions apply, and make sure they won’t interfere with any medications your dog is on.
+Like with any new food or medication, watch your dog closely after you give them Benadryl to look for signs of adverse reactions.

 What Can Benadryl Treat in Dogs?

-Just like with humans, Benadryl can be given to dogs to help treat symptoms related to allergies such as environmental and seasonal allergies, reactions to certain spider and insect bites, skin allergies, and food allergies.
+Just like with humans, Benadryl can be given to dogs to help treat symptoms related to environmental and seasonal allergies, reactions to certain spider and insect bites, skin allergies that cause itching, and food allergies.

-Benadryl can be used to help reduce allergy symptoms including3:
+Benadryl can be used to help reduce allergy symptoms, including:1

 • Runny eyes and nose